 This simple lightweight tank is designed to stay wrinkle and odour free.
 It’s versatile and durable making it the perfect design for your favourite gym class or a hike in the sunshine.

 Tencel works with more than just activewear.
-Reformation’s Sardinia Dress showcases how lyocell fabrics can be used to create both comfort and style.
+Reformation’s Becca Dress showcases how lyocell fabrics can be used to create both comfort and style.